 Temperature: Like Sempervivum, Rosularia will tolerate cold.
-This plant can withstand -10°F to 0°F temperatures (-23°C to -17°C).
+These plants can withstand temperatures as low as -10°F to 0°F (-23°C to -17°C).

-It is best to pot at the start of the active growing season, in late winter or early spring.
+It is best to pot at the start of the active growing season in late winter or early spring.

 No pruning is necessary except to remove any leaves which have died.
 This will help to avoid rot and bugs.

 Pests and Problems